hannahshpa/ToolPool/README.md

 # File Structure
     .
     ├── server                   # Contains server and database code
     |   └── ...
+    ├── ios                      # Contains frontend code
-    ├── ios                    # Contains UI code
+    │   ├── ToolPool             # Contains SwiftUI Views and UI code │   ├── ToolPoolUITests      # Contains UI tests
-    |   └── ...
+    |   └── ToolPool.xcodeproj   # XCode project to build app
     ├── schema.json              # graphql api schema in json format
     ├── schema.gql               # graphql api schema
     └── README.md

 ToolPool is an iOS application written in Swift for both the front and back end.
 The project is oraganized with the backend code in the ```server``` file and the frontend code in the ```ios``` file.
-Information about each part can be found in the README files in the respective folders.
+Information about how to build the server and database can be found in the README file in the ```server``` folder.

+To build the app, open the ```ios/ToolPool.xcodeproj``` file.
+Select a simulator to run the app on (the app has been tested and is working on iPhone 8, iPhone 11 and iPhone 11 Pro).
+Make sure the server is running and then build the app.
+The chosen simulator should open with the app.

+To run the UI tests, in XCode, select ```Product -> Tests``` and then the testing suite will be run on the selected simulator.
+In order for the tests to pass make sure in the simulator ```IO -> Keyboard -> Connect Hardware Keyboard``` is unchecked.